Photos – The railway tunnels underneath Smithfield Meat Market

 And obviously, a chance for us to go and take a wander through these abandoned railway lines and take photos!

-They wont be abandoned forever though for when Crossrail leave the site, it will be handed back to London Underground who plan to convert the site into sidings for tube trains so that there is a more central location to keep them overnight.
+They won’t be abandoned forever though for when Crossrail leave the site, it will be handed back to London Underground who plan to convert the site into sidings for tube trains so that there is a more central location to keep them overnight.

-Works are taking place under here right now to make it safe for staff to walk around the place, with lighting being installed as we where there.
+Works are taking place under here right now to make it safe for staff to walk around the place, with lighting being installed as we were there.
 The gloom proving to be a challenge for the camera (really should have brought my floodlight with me) but it does add to the atmosphere!

 Under Smithfield Market railway